I remember the first time I received Holy Communion.

 I had to become open to grace like I needed it.
 Jesus opened himself up to nails like he needed them.
 Opening up to grace feels like opening up to nails before you do it, but then somehow feels like a shower after, like Jesus on his walk up Golgotha but then like the soldier on the way back down.

 One time as a child I broke my toe while trespassing with my godless brother and sister and cousins (I was the youngest and most innocent) in a foam factory that may as well have been Disney World.
 We lied and said I had broke it on a brick pile.
 After it swelled up like a light bulb my dad came at me with the leather punch out on a Swiss Army knife, like a soldier with a sword but more like a father whose heart hurt like my toe, but worse.
 As he twisted metal into my flesh out came the crimson flow and with it like a Siamese twin my confession.
 I confessed that we were all liars and nothing in my life has ever felt as good as that knife and that confession.
 Nothing has ever felt more like grace either.
 It was amazing relief in the form of blood spattering all over the place.
-And it came only when the one I trusted most stabbed me in the flesh that hurt the worst.
+And it came only when the one I trusted most stabbed me in the place that hurt the worst.
 I had to open myself up like a vulnerable child or crucified God, because I had lied and closed myself up like an old man.

 Kezek helped me open up again last night.
 And I can say that this is one of the few times I did not complain about my need to open up, to be wounded, and to be healed.
 When my time came to take the Elements, I confessed to God that I am a liar and it felt so relieving and so bloody to do so.